threewebcode/W3/KoC/solidity.md

 5. Use multi-signature wallets: Use multi-signature wallets to prevent single points of failure and increase security.

 6. Use formal verification: Use formal verification tools to mathematically prove the correctness of your smart contracts.

-These are just a few examples of best practices, design patterns, and security considerations to keep in mind when developing smart contracts using Solidity.
-It's important to stay updated with the latest advancements and changes in the Ethereum ecosystem and continuously improve your skills to develop secure and efficient smart contracts.